 As minerals, zinc oxide and titanium dioxide already exist in powder form.
 (So, to make a "wet" sunscreen, they have to be evenly dispersed throughout a liquid.)

 For powder SPFs, the minerals are typically mixed with ingredients like mica, silica, iron oxides and emollients.
 This allows them to reflect light or mattify, to deliver pigment and most importantly, to properly adhere to your skin.

 Powder Sunscreen Benefits

-These are some of the reasons to love powder sunscreen:
+Here are all the reasons to love this type of sunscreen:

 Is Powder Sunscreen Safe?

 In North America, powder sunscreen is considered a drug—just like any other sunscreen—and is regulated by the FDA and Health Canada.
 So if you're seeing drug facts on a label, the product has gone through the appropriate testing and approval processes.

 Just keep in mind that the FDA has requested more research on powders as part of their new proposed sunscreen regulations.
 "Powders are proposed to be eligible," states the release, "but additional data are requested before powders can be included in the monograph."
 (According to Health Canada's sunscreen monograph, powder is considered an "acceptable dosage form" for sunscreen ingredients.)